pkcool/bssuite-microservices/README.md

 Then, generate samples entities from the _entities.jh_ JDL file in each app's directory

     ./setup-entities.sh

+Then, generate entities for front end gateway.
+This step needs to be done manually.
+    "cd gateway" & generate entities one by one (check the command in the below script).

+    ./setup-gateway-entities.sh

 Finally, build apps and generate docker images for them.  `mvn package docker:build -DskipTests=true`